khueue/cfn-reducer/README.md

 into unreadable, unverifiable JSON spaghetti.
 Passing parameters into your template can help you flatten out all the messy logic within the template, letting you generate specific files for different purposes (like staging/production) and put these under version control.
-It can even integrate your sub-templates back into the template.
+It can even integrate your sub-templates back into the main template.

 ## Install